Nuitka/Nuitka/README.rst

    .. admonition:: It **cannot be** from Windows app store

       It is known that Windows app store Python definitely does not work, it's checked against.

-And on macOS "pyenv" likely does **not** work.
+   .. admonition:: It **cannot be** pyenv on macOS

+      It is know that macOS "pyenv" does **not** work.
+Use Homebrew instead for self compiled Python installations.
+But note that standalone mode will be worse on these platforms and not be as backward compatible with older macOS versions.

 -  Operating System: Linux, FreeBSD, NetBSD, macOS X, and Windows (32bits/64 bits/ARM).